KnBrckr/picasa-album-uploader/readme.txt

 1. Activate the plugin in Admin -> Plugins
 1. Configure the plugin options in Admin -> Settings -> Media
 1. Use the "Install Image Upload Button in Picasa Desktop" Link in Admin -> Settings -> Media to import the upload button into Picasa
-1. If desired, create the files header-picasa_album_uploader.php and footer-picasa_album_uploader.php in the top level of your themes directory to provide customized header and footer in the dialog displayed by Picasa.

 = Usage Hints =